 If there’s a breaking news story, Natalie Martinez is usually on it!

-Martinez has covered big stories -- like the UAL trial that nearly grounded the nation’s largest carrier and the deadly tornadoes that devastated Fairdale and Washington, Ill. -- and smaller stories that matter to the "little guy."
+Natalie has covered big stories, like the deadly tornadoes that devastated Fairdale and Washington, Ill., and smaller stories that matter to the "little guy."
 She won one of her Emmys for her non-stop reporting of those Washington tornadoes.

 With nearly two decades of reporting and anchoring, she came to NBC Chicago from WXXA-TV, the Fox station in Albany, N.Y.
 During her final two years Albany, Martinez was the primary anchor.

 Prior to her work at WXXA, this award-winning journalist had worked as an anchor, reporter and producer for several upstate New York television and radio stations.

 Natalie is very active and recognized in the Latino community and a member of the National Association of Hispanic Journalists, for which she was elected Chicago Chapter President in 2016.
 In 2017, the national NAHJ organization awarded her with the coveted "Si Se Puede" Excellence in Leadership award.
 In 2018 she was recognized by Negocios Now publication as Who’s Who in Hispanic Chicago for her contributions to the betterment of the community.

-She also does charitable work for Bright Pink, CAWC (Chicago Abused Women Coalition), Center on Halsted and the Salvation Army among many others, and frequently services as Mistress of Ceremonies for groups all over the Chicagoland area.
+She also does charitable work for CAWC (Chicago Abused Women Coalition), Center on Halsted and the Salvation Army among many others, and frequently services as Mistress of Ceremonies for groups all over the Chicagoland area.
 In March 2011, Martinez was named one of Chicago's Most Influential Women by the I'm Every Woman Expo.